Supersaturation for subgraph counts: Abstract

 \section{Abstract}

-The classic extremal problem is that of computing the maximum number of edges in an $F$-free graph.
-In the case where $F=K_{r+1}$, the extremal number was determined by Tur\'an.
+The classical extremal problem is that of computing the maximum number of edges in an $F$-free graph.
+In particular, Tur\'an's theorem entirely resolves the case where $F=K_{r+1}$.
 Later results, known as supersaturation theorems, proved that in a graph containing more edges than the extremal number, there must also be many copies of $K_{r+1}$.

-Alon and Shikhelman introduced a broader class of problems asking for the maximum number of copies of a graph $T$ in an $F$-free graph.
-In this paper, we determine some of these generalized extremal numbers and prove supersaturation results for them.
+Alon and Shikhelman introduced a broader class of extremal problems, asking for the maximum number of copies of a graph $T$ in an $F$-free graph (so that $T=K_2$ is the classical extremal number).
+In this paper we determine some of these generalized extremal numbers when $T$ and $F$ are stars or cliques and prove some supersaturation results for them.